No carb, low carb, night carbs… what’s the deal?

 The Real Deal on Carbs

 There is so much (often contradictory) information about carbs.
+And this can be frustrating.
 Some dietary theories advise eliminating them almost entirely, favoring fats and proteins instead.
 Others say to cut way back.
 And some theories suggest steering clear during the day, consuming your carbs only in the evening.

-Every carbohydrate you eat—every piece of bread, pasta, bagel, cake, cookie, muffin, fruit, vegetable, bean or grain—ends up as glucose in the blood.
+Every carbohydrate you eat—every piece of bread, pasta, bagel, cake, cookie, muffin, fruit, vegetable, bean or grain—ultimately ends up as glucose in the blood.

 blood sugar = glucose in the blood

-The difference between the carbs that will send you on a blood sugar roller coaster, and those that won’t, is the complexity of the molecules (hence the term, complex carbohydrates.)
+The difference between the carbs that will send you on a blood sugar roller coaster, and those that won’t, generally comes down to the complexity of the molecules.
+(Hence the terms simple and complex carbohydrates.)

 Simple carbohydrates move into the bloodstream rapidly, and therefore spike your blood sugar.
 Refined sugars are simple carbohydrates.
 Yet whole foods like raisins, potatoes and juices can be simple carbohydrates too.

 Complex carbohydrates move into the bloodstream more slowly.
-That’s why these have a less dramatic effect on blood sugar.
+That’s why these tend to have a less dramatic effect on blood sugar.

 Why Carbs Matter

 Blood sugar swings don’t just affect those with diabetes.
 They affect all of us.
-Blood sugar swings affect our hormones, our weight, our moods, and leave us more susceptible to chronic diseases like heart disease and cancer, and autoimmune conditions like psoriasis, Hashimoto’s and more.
+Blood sugar swings affect our hormones, our weight and weight distribution, our moods, and they leave us more susceptible to chronic diseases like heart disease and cancer, and autoimmune conditions like psoriasis, Hashimoto’s and more.

 That’s why I created the Functional Nutrition Alliance Carb Continuum.
-It gives you the skinny on all carbs — the good, the bad, and the ugly.
+It gives you the skinny on all carbs—and how you can stop policing your food and start befriending your balance.

-Download your copy below.
+Download your copy of the Carb Continuum below.
 You can even print it out and hang it on your fridge so your whole family can benefit too!

-While we live in a low carb era, I still find that patients are confused, making decisions based on potentially confusing information.
+While we live in a low carb era, I still find that patients are confused, making decisions based on potentially biased or theoretical information.
 So just start here.
 Know your carb continuum.
-And get curious!
-(Even though those plantain or cassava chips and tortillas are grain-free, how might their carb content be impacting you?)
+And get curious about your blood sugar balance!
+(Even though those plantain or cassava chips and tortillas are grain-free, how might their carb content be impacting you and the balance you are seeking?)

 Your next steps are easy: